-should be examined.83 However, when considering the context of use, the prohibition is only concerned with the normal, expected usage of the relevant marks, rather than the possible usage.
+Professor Huang suggests that the determination of whether a mark is scandalous involves a two-prong inquiry: First, the meaning along with the social and cultural relevance of the mark should be established.
+After then, the effect of the mark in reference to the relevant goods should be examined.83 However, when considering the context of use, the prohibition is only concerned with the normal, expected usage of the relevant marks, rather than the possible usage.
 For example, if a mark is applied in reference to T-shirts, the Registrar is not required to consider whether the use of the T-Shirt in a church would be considered offensive, as that is a possible but not the normal use of the product.84

 Based on the difference between the normal and potential use of a mark, a distinction can be drawn between marks which are scandalous and ones that have a propensity to be scandalous.
 In 2012, an appeal was filed before the Australian Trade Marks Office (ATMO) against the examiner's rejection to register the mark 'POMMIEBASHER.'
 In rejecting the application for registration, the examiner held that the mark was offensive to English people.
-So On appeal, the ATMO clarified that the Registrar should clearly differentiate between marks which have a tendency to be scandalous and marks that are actually scandalous.
-The Court held that while the word 'POMMIEBASHER' refers to an individual who is biased against English people, perhaps to an unpleasant degree, it is not an offensive word per se.
+On appeal, the ATMO clarified that the Registrar should clearly differentiate between marks which have a tendency to be scandalous and marks that are actually scandalous.
+The Court held that while the word 'POMMIEBASHER' refers to an individual who E.I.P.R.
+231 is biased against English people, perhaps to an unpleasant degree, it is not an offensive word per se.
 The fact that it can be used offensively by a subset of people cannot preclude the mark from registration.

 Another important learning from the Australian Trade Marks practice relates to the role of moral standards in trademark prosecution inquiries.
-While adjudging the registration applications, the registrar is expected to give effect to moral standards rather than setting them.88 Further, these moral standards are fluid, and with change in societal standards, the meaning of the term 'scandalous' is susceptible to change.89 For example, in 2011 an Australian Trade Marks examiner rejected the registration of the mark NUCKIN FUTS.
+While adjudging the registration applications, the registrar is expected to give effect to moral standards rather than setting them.
+Further, these moral standards are fluid, and with change in societal standards, the meaning of the term 'scandalous' is susceptible to change.
+For example, in 2011 an Australian Trade Marks examiner rejected the registration of the mark NUCKIN FUTS.
 The examiner argued that the mark was an obvious spoonerism for the offensive term: 'Fucking Nuts.'
-On appeal, the applicant argued that "the word 'fuck' or 'fucking' is now part of the
+On appeal, the applicant argued that "the word 'fuck' or 'fucking' is now part of the universal discourse of the ordinary Australian language."
+The argument persuaded the ATMO, and the mark was registered with the condition that it would not be marketed to children. §1